Skip to content

 Runtime Metrics

-Enable runtime metrics in .NET Tracer 1.23.0+ by using the DD_RUNTIME_METRICS_ENABLED=true environment variable.
+Enable runtime metrics in .NET Tracer 1.23.0+ using the DD_RUNTIME_METRICS_ENABLED=true environment variable.

 Runtime Metrics Compatibility